 The geology of the Dry Fork area consists of Paleozoic sedimentary bedrock which is heavily folded and faulted.
 Two large fold structures are known to exist within Dry Fork Canyon: the Copperton Anticline and the Copperton Overturn.
 The anticline is steeply dipping to the west and overturned on the east side.
-The Conger and Champion thrust faults cut across Bingham Canyon and the zones are insignificant.
-These structures generally impose down gradient bedrock barriers which minimize the migration of ground water deeper into bedrock to the east where it could impact Salt Lake Valley aquifer.
+The Conger and Champion thrust faults cut across Bingham Canyon.
+These structures generally impose down gradient bedrock barriers which minimize the migration of ground water deeper into bedrock to the east where it could impact the Salt Lake Valley aquifer.